nchagti/neolatdracor/README.md

 do so.
 You may start from plain text, a Word file, or directly start encoding a play in TEI.
 More details may be found in our [Wiki](https://github.com/dracor-org/neolatdracor/wiki/How-to-contribute-to-NeoLatDraCor).
-If you would like to contribute a play that is not yet in the neolatdracor repository and/or listed in our overview, feel free to contact the [chief editor](README.md) and/or create a pull request.
+If you would like to contribute a drama that is not yet in the neolatdracor repository and/or listed in our overview, feel free to contact the [chief editor](README.md) and/or create a pull request.
 We thank all contributors who help grow this corpus.

-For all the plays in this overview, the NeoLatDraCor team is currently clearing the copyright issues and collecting relevant metadata.
+For all the dramas in this overview, the NeoLatDraCor team is currently clearing the copyright issues and collecting relevant metadata.
 We thank all copyright holders who have authorised the digitisations and support this project, and hope that even more will do so.